vibhuti019/Student-Marksheet-Management/README.md

-# Database-Management Using C
+# Student-Marksheet-Management Using C

-   * This Is A Simple DataBase Management Program.
+   * This Is A Simple Record Management Program.
    * It Has Been Created By C Programming Language.
    * It Requires Windows Operating System To Run.
+   * The Created Marksheets Can Be Viewed,Deleted And Printed.

 ## Getting Started:-
 * Download The StuDBMS.exe File From Releases Section.